Wandin - Seville

 What are some of the major infrastructure and planning changes likely to influence Wandin - Seville?

-Key infrastructure and planning changes likely to influence Wandin - Seville include: Mount Evelyn Water Treatment Plant (Construction); Yarra Ranges Council Drainage Infrastructure Program (Planning); Dandenong Ranges Environmental Protection Program (Under Assessment); South East Melbourne Recycled Water Supply Infrastructure Upgrades (Proposed); and North East Link (Construction).
+Key infrastructure and planning changes likely to influence Wandin - Seville include: Mount Evelyn Water Treatment Plant (Construction); Yarra Ranges Council Drainage Infrastructure Program (Planning); Dandenong Ranges Environmental Protection Program (Under Assessment); Healesville Sanctuary Precinct Redevelopment (Stage 2) (Planning); and South East Melbourne Recycled Water Supply Infrastructure Upgrades (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Wandin - Seville?

-Infrastructure development impacting Wandin - Seville spans multiple sectors including Transport & Logistics, Environmental & Disaster Management, and Health & Medical, among others.
+Infrastructure development impacting Wandin - Seville spans multiple sectors including Transport & Logistics, Environmental & Disaster Management, and Tourism, among others.

 What is the scale of infrastructure investment impacting Wandin - Seville?